camunda/camunda-docs/docs/components/connectors/use-connectors/inbound.md

 :::note
 When manual deduplication is used, Connectors that have the same deduplication ID must also have the same properties.
 Attempting to assign the same deduplication ID to Connectors with different properties will result in a runtime error.
 :::

+### Should I use automatic or manual deduplication?

+Use **automatic deduplication** if:

+- You don't need to group Connectors in a specific way and don't have any special requirements for deduplication.
+- Deduplication configuration is not important for your use case (you don't use multiple Connectors in the same process that listen to the same event source).

+Use **manual deduplication** if:

+- You need to group Connectors in a specific way that is not supported by automatic deduplication.
+- You are unsure which properties of the Connector are used for automatic deduplication.
+- You want to have more control over the deduplication process.

+### How to choose a deduplication ID

+A deduplication ID can contain alphanumeric characters, dashes, and underscores.
+It is recommended to use a descriptive name that reflects the purpose of the deduplication group, for example, `payment-outcome-event-consumer`.

 ### Limitations of deduplication